microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/intune_app_protection_conceptual.md

-# How to protect your company app date with Microsoft Intune
+# How to protect your company app data with Microsoft Intune

 Microsoft Intune app protection policies help protect your company data and prevent data loss.